PreciousIfeaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints one digit decimals as integers
+prints alphabet in reverse order